-All parents do their very best to love their children, given their own family history, generational background and life circumstances.
-And when children feel deprived in any way - emotionally, psychologically, or physically - they have uncanny ways of understanding who they need to be in their family to get the love, attention and care they need.
-Children are profoundly intuitive and will focus on the needs of their parents before their own in order to get the care and attention they need.
+All parents do their best to love their children, given their own family history and life circumstances.
+And, children have uncanny ways of understanding who they need to be in their family to get the care they need.
+If necessary, children will focus exclusively on the emotional needs of their parents in order to survive.

 Attunement is not Fusion

 When my daughter young, I studied Family Systems Therapy.
 I learned that while my mom and I had an extremely close relationship while I was growing up, there was no differentiation.
 I did not know where she ended and I began.

 My mother and I were emotionally enmeshed.
 I often changed myself to fit her moods.
 I noticed a similar pattern of fusion with my own daughter.
 Fusing (enmeshment) feels like leaving our own center of consciousness to more comfortably "get along" with another.